ganbuan/CyberNotebook/README.md

 ### SMTPS, POP3S, & IMAPS
 Adding TLS to SMTP, POP3, and IMAP appends an S for "Secure."
 They work the same way as HTTPS.

+### SFTP & FTPS
+<i>SSH File Transfer Protocol (SFTP)</i> allows secure file transfer.
+It is part of the SSH protocol suite and shares port 22.
+SFTP commands are Unix-like and can differ from FTP commands.

+Note that SFTP is different from FTPS. <i>File Transfer Protocol Secure (FTPS)</i> uses TLS and port 990.
+FTPS requires certificate setup and can be tricky to allow over firewalls as it uses separate connections for control and data transfer.
+Meanwhile, SFTP setup is easy as it only requires enabling an option with OpenSSH.

+**sftp [username@hostname]**: log in SFTP server

+**get [file_name]**: download files

+**put [file_name]**: upload files

 ## Websites
 When you visit a website, your browser makes a request to a web server asking for information about the page you are trying to visit.
 It will then respond with data that your browser uses to show you the page.